Our fight for Koalas

 - Federal EPBC Threatened Species Nomination Form 2009

 - Final AKF Submission to the EPBC Review

 - 2011 Senate Inquiry Document

-The Federal and State Governments know these facts, but as they REFUSE to do anything about it, it is time for us to write the National Koala Act.
-The Australian Koala Foundation provides an independent voice for the koala and in 2004 submitted a Nomination to the Federal Government to have the Koala listed as vulnerable across its entire natural range.
-The Government took more than 2 years to come back with a response.
-That response was no. Click here for all the details on our nomination.
+In 2004 the Australian Koala Foundation submitted a nomination to the Federal Government to have the Koala listed as vulnerable across its entire natural range.
+The Government took more than 2 years to come back with a response; that response was no.

 Then, in May 2012, after a Senate Inquiry and 12 years of commitment from AKF, the Koala was finally listed as vulnerable under the Environmental Protection and Biodiversity Conservation (EPBC) Act.